suvrodeep/The-Enigma-Project-A-self-learning-1-10-scale-autonomous-Rock-Crawler/README.md

 # The-Enigma-Project-A-self-learning-1-10-scale-autonomous-Rock-Crawler
-This is an endeavor to hack a 1:10 scale RC rock crawler and convert it into an autonomous vehicle which will be able to navigate rough terrain powered by machine learning models trained on real time driving
+This is an endeavor to hack a 1:10 scale RC rock crawler and convert it into an autonomous vehicle which will be able to navigate rough terrain powered by machine learning models trained on real time driving.
+We use an Arduino to collect data from ultrasonic distance sensors and a 3-axis axelerometer, steering and throttle positions for situational awareness.
+A Raspberry Pi 3 is used to process the data and build the model to predict steering and throttle response based on sensor data.